Barney's Colorful World: Home media

 Barney's Colorful World! was released on VHS and DVD on September 14, 2004.
 Alongside the filmed performance of the show, the DVD included cast interviews from the children, a read-along, episodes from various HIT Entertainment shows and much more.
 The Spanish-dubbed version of this video was released in 2008 to commemorate Barney's 20th anniversary.
 For the DVD release, it contained various episodes from various HIT Entertainment shows under the "HIT Extras" bonus feature.
 Those included the episodes "Muck Gets Stuck" from Bob the Builder, "Haircut" from The Wiggles, "Sploshy of the Arctic" from Rubbadubbers, "Angelina and Anya" from Angelina Ballerina, "The Treasure Hunt" from Kipper and "Pingu Goes Fishing" from Pingu.
-On April 22, 2022, the official Barney YouTube channel, managed by 9 Story Media Group at the time, uploaded the show on their platform, with the video uploaded coming from a Barney fan upload on the sitee.
-It was later included in the streaming package titled "Barney & Friends Specials", alongside other Barney Home Videos, which was began streaming on Tubi on September 29, 2023.
+On April 22, 2022, the official Barney YouTube channel, managed by 9 Story Media Group at the time, uploaded the show on their platform, with the video uploaded coming from a Barney fan upload on the site.
+It was later included in the streaming package titled "Barney & Friends Specials", alongside other Barney Home Videos, which began streaming on Tubi on September 29, 2023.